iml130/sola/minhton/docs/glossary.md

 - *Last node*: This is the rightmost node on the lowest level.
 E.g. in a network consisting of the nodes 0:0, 1:0, 1:1, 1:2 and 1:3, this is 1:3.
 - *Routing Table (RT)*: Each node has a routing table which contains (the positon and network address of) other nodes on the same level.
 The other nodes are selected based on a formula from the BATON / BATON\* paper.
 Nodes in close proxmity are more likely to be included.
 - *TreeMapper value*: The TreeMapper assigns a floating-point value to each node.
 The value resembles the global horizontal value, defaulting to 100.0 for the root node, 50 for the node 1:0 and 150 for the node 1:1 with fanout 2.
+- *LogicalNodeInfo*: Logical information about a node like level and number.

 ## Maintenance Algorithm